TobikoData/sqlmesh/docs/guides/configuration.md

 Model kinds are required in each model file's `MODEL` DDL statement.
 They may optionally be used to specify a default kind in the model defaults configuration key.

+All model kind specification keys are listed in the [models configuration reference page](../reference/model_configuration.md#model-kind-properties).

 The `VIEW`, `FULL`, and `EMBEDDED` model kinds are specified by name only, while other models kinds require additional parameters and are provided with an array of parameters:

 === "YAML"